Anouk (singer): Personal life

 Anouk has six children.
-She was married to her manager Edwin Jansen until 1998.
-She married Remon Stotijn (aka The Anonymous Mis), frontman of the reggae/rap band Postmen, on 16 March 2004.
-Stotijn is the father of three of her children; son Benjahmin Kingsley (b.
-18 April 2002), son Elijah Jeramiah (b.
-5 December 2003) and daughter Phoenix Ray (b.
-3 June 2005).
+She was married to her manager, Edwin Jansen, until 1998.
+She married Remon Stotijn (aka the Anonymous Mis), frontman of the reggae/rap band Postmen, on 16 March 2004.
+Stotijn is the father of three of her children.
 In May 2008, Anouk and Remon announced a "harmonious" mutual separation.
-In 2010, Anouk gave birth to her fourth child, a son named Jesiah Dox.
-Her son Sion Jethro was born in June 2014.
-In June 2016, she gave birth to her sixth child, a baby girl, Jelizah Rose, with mixed martial artist and former basketball player Dominique Schemmekes, whom she married in June 2022.
+Anouk has two other children, born in 2010 and 2014.
+In June 2016, she gave birth to her sixth child, a girl, with mixed martial artist and former basketball player Dominique Schemmekes, whom she married in June 2022.

+In 2013, and then again in 2019, Anouk publicly spoke out against the Zwarte Piet holiday tradition, describing it as "racist" and "blackface".

+In February 2024, Anouk posted a photo of toilet paper with menstrual blood on Threads, with the caption "Chopping ur peepee off doesn't make you a woman.
+But this will".
+The post was criticized by many as transphobic and trans-exclusionary feminist.
+Anouk refused to apologise for the remark, stating that "anyone you lose by speaking facts isn't a loss".
+In April 2024, Anouk was criticised for directing the word "nigga" in response to Dutch rapper Ronnie Flex.